 All of our programs address housing instability, life skills, mental health and social / community connections.
-Individually, Supportive recovery addresses specific needs with regard to youth using substances.
+Individually, supportive recovery addresses specific needs with regard to youth using substances.
 Turning Point addresses specific needs with regard to safety (youth at risk of sexual exploitation, trans, homelessness).
-YP3 addresses specific needs to prenatal care, young parenting, and often MCFD involvement & advocacy.
+Youth Prenatal Parenting Program (YP3) addresses specific needs to prenatal care, young parenting, and often MCFD involvement & advocacy.

-All of our programs are voluntary, open to all genders and reside in a care home situated in Greater Victoria.
+All of our programs are voluntary, open to young people of all genders and will reside in a care home situated in South Vancouver Island.

 Turning Point is a short-term residential program for youth experiencing personal safety issues.
 The duration of the program is typically 4-6 months.
-Youth work on-one-one with a YFC to set goals, connect them to resources, and develop a transition plan, of returning to the family home or accessing a Youth Agreement.
+Youth work one-on-one with a Youth & Family Counsellor to set goals, connect them to resources, and develop a transition plan, of returning to the family home or accessing a Youth Agreement.
 Youth are required to have a day plan for Turning Point, such as going to school and/or working.

 The Youth Prenatal & Parenting Program (YP3)

 The Youth Prenatal & Parenting Program (YP3) helps young women (aged 13-24 years) who are pregnant or in the early months of parenting.
 The program helps them to improve their chances to have healthy pregnancies, develop safe, positive parenting skills and increase coping and decision-making skills.
 The program specifically supports vulnerable youth who are at risk of becoming homeless and who may have substance use issues.
 By placing them in a stable Care Family suite for up to 1 year, they are supported as they learn independent living, parenting and life skills.